 If you have a multi-instance app from scaling horizontally, you should remember that each instance has a separate filesystem.
 Because of this, you should not use the local filesystem for anything that needs to be stateful.

-Block storage volumes are not currently supported in App Platform.
-Block storage volumes are detachable network volumes that are mounted directly in the filesystem and extend the storage available to an instance.
+Volumes are not currently supported in App Platform.
+Volumes are detachable network volumes that are mounted directly in the filesystem and extend the storage available to an instance.
 Because App Platform instances can be scaled and are ephemeral, more work needs to be done to ensure these mounts remain persistent and the data view that each instance sees is consistent.